Newsletter

 Dear fellow Grace parishioners,

-The pledge form is available on-line this year (Online link is HERE) and in an old school mailing which you will receive soon.
+The pledge form is available on-line this year (Online link is HERE) and in an old school pledge form that was mailed, and is available in the back of the Church.

 HERE is a letter from me, your stewardship chair.